XOR-LIFE/node-production/README.md

 Nginx can be used to remove some load from the Node.js processes, for example,

 * Privileges - Not having to worry about privileges/setuid for the Node.js process.
 Only root can bind to port 80 typically.
 If you let nginx worry about starting as root, binding to port 80, and then relinquishing its root privileges, it means your Node app doesn't have to worry about it.
+**If** you want to run node directly on port 80, that means you have to run node as root.
+If your application has any security flaws, it will become significantly compounded by the fact that it has access to do anything it wants.
+For example, if you write something that accidentally allows the user to read arbitrary files, now they can read files from other server user's accounts.
+If you use nginx in front of node, you can run your node as a limited user on port 3000 (or whatever) and then have nginx run as root on port 80, forwarding requests to port 3000.
+Now the node application is limited to the user permissions you give it.

 * Static files - it could be argued that using a CDN it's not as important (though the initial files must still come off your origin) and NGINX is able to serve static files much faster than NodeJS can, and keep node for the more valuable and complex task of serving up the dynamic part of your application.
 Most often, you'll use nginx as a reverse proxy: the web request will be received by nginx, which acts as a load balancer in front of several identical or subdivided servers.
 If it needs to serve static files as well, it will just answer those requests directly.
 Web Servers, in general, are used to **cache pages** to provide them quicker than a service that would calculate the page every time requested.